-Firefighters who are physically fit will work harder and at a higher percentage of their maximal capacity.
-Physical fitness training also increases blood volume and dilutes sweat, reducing the amount of electrolytes lost.
+Stay in good physical condition.
+When you are physically fit, you are able to work harder and at a higher percentage of your maximal capacity.
+Physical fitness training also increases your blood volume and dilutes sweat, reducing the amount of electrolytes lost.
 Nonetheless, sweat rates and electrolyte loss vary from person to person.

 Overexertion can lead to rhabdomyolysis, when muscle cells break down and their contents are released into the blood.
 At high levels, the contents of muscle cells can be toxic to the kidneys.
-If firefighters' muscles are overheating, they are more subject to the risk of rhabdomyolysis.
+If your muscles are overheating, they are more subject to the risk of rhabdomyolysis.